 All of our content and materials are free and accessible online.
-You do not need to have a CS First account or need to set up a CS First club to access the student or teacher content.
-You can work through the themes and activities at your own pace.
-If you are not sure whether you should set up a CS First Club, check out Benefits of a CS First Club.
+Teachers do not need to have a CS First account or need to set up a CS First class to access the curriculum or materials.
+See more details here.

-Set up a CS First club and incorporate it:
+Set up a CS First class and incorporate it: